konstructs/konstructs.github.io/_posts/2016-02-03-the-server-and-the-world-is-evolving.md

 ![End result](/images/news/growing-result.png)

 <p class="image-with-caption">
-Some hours later there a complete forest has evolved!
+Some hours later a complete forest has evolved!
 </p>

 # Where to go from here?